 - (v) Other third party payments have increased in 2024/2025 in comparison to 2023/2024.
 The main reasons for these increases include increased computer maintenance costs across all contracts due to inflation and significant cost increases for legacy systems which SPT are in the process of replacing.
 Costs for traffic control officers for the NOA are also included within this budget line as well as increased short term costs in 2024/2025 for Subway consultancy which will support delivery of maintenance manuals for the new rolling stock and other work associated with Subway Modernisation and transformation. - (vi) The Subway income budget has been prepared on the basis that the strong patronage recovery seen in 2023/2024 will be sustained in 2024/2025.
 It also incorporates plans for a modest increase in Subway fares, largely on the same basis as what was implemented in January 2024 which will take cognisance of other public transport fare increases and also economic circumstances.
 Details of which can be found in section 4 below. - (vii) Bus Operations income has increased in 2024/2025 as a result of increased income projected for bus station facilities.
 These include departure charges, parking charges, passenger related facilities (left luggage and toilet income) and also rental income.
 Budget projections are in line with 2023/2024 outturns for these income sources.
 It also factors in annual increases in departure and parking charges which are detailed in section 4 below.
 Increased income for supported bus services from external stakeholders is also included in the 2024/2025 budget.
-This includes new contracts which are fully supported by s75 funding from Councils. - (viii) Interest received has been estimated based on current interest rate and cashflow forecasts, providing welcome mitigation against cost inflation.
+This includes new contracts which are fully supported by s75 funding from Councils. - (viii)Interest received has been estimated based on current interest rate and cashflow forecasts, providing welcome mitigation against cost inflation.
 Rates of return have increased in the current financial year and have likely now peaked with the anticipation that rates will start to fall over the coming months.
-The projected rate reduction as well as well as a fall in cash balances held by SPT have been incorporated into the budget in 2024/2025 and the long term fall off thereafter will be included in the LTFS presented to the Partnership.
-This budget may also need to be reviewed further once the capital plan for 2024/2025 and how it is funded is finalised. - (ix) A planned revenue contribution to the Capital Budget to provide support to the programme, in line with previous budgets.
+The projected rate reduction as well as well as a fall in cash balances held by SPT have been incorporated into the budget in 2024/2025 and the long term fall off thereafter will be included in the LTFS presented to a future committee. - (ix) A planned revenue contribution to the Capital Budget to provide support to the programme, in line with previous budgets.
 As mentioned above with no general capital grant being provided by the Scottish Government in 2024/2025 this puts SPT in an impossible position with a significant reduction in projects within the 2024/2025 capital programme.
 This contribution will help fund some of the contractually committed projects in 2024/2025 but it will be impossible to support all proposed projects.
 This will be detailed further in the Capital Budget paper being presented to this Committee.